What is "WAKAYAMA"?

 The roots of Hestra gloves date back to 1936, when the company began providing durable work gloves for people working in the forests of Sweden, where forestry was thriving at the time

-Around this time, skiing was becoming a popular new sport, and Hestra's founder, Martin, had an idea: wouldn't skiers need durable leather gloves?
-Hestra also wanted his young son to be able to fully enjoy playing in the snow, so he decided to create ski gloves.
+Around the time skiing was becoming a popular new sport, Hestra's founder, Martin, thought that skiers needed durable leather gloves, and also decided to create ski gloves so that his young son could fully enjoy playing in the snow.

-Over the next 80 years, Hestra has expanded from Northern Europe to other European countries, North America, and Japan, and is now available in 19 countries around the world.
-Hestra has earned a solid reputation for its high-quality gloves.
+For over 80 years since then, Hestra has spread from Scandinavia to European countries, North America, and Japan, and is now sold in 19 countries worldwide.
+It has earned a reputation for high-quality gloves and has established a solid position in the market.

 The world-famous "WAKAYAMA" glove